vuejs/rfcs/active-rfcs/0000-advanced-reactivity-api.md

   Sidenote: removing `this.$watch` and the `watch` option also makes the entire `watch` API completely tree-shakable.

-- We probably need to also expose a `isRef` method to check whether an object is a value/computed ref.
+- We probably need to also expose a `isPointer` method to check whether an object is a value/computed pointer.